CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/python_numba_cpu_execution.rst

 Python mode does not bypass simulation compilation or runtime packing.
 It bypasses machine-code generation for the CPU transport functions.

+Exploratory Python Prototypes
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The description above is the standard MC/DC Python execution path.
+During initial methods development, researchers may temporarily depart from it in a standalone prototype or a locally modified MC/DC checkout.
+Prototype transport may access arbitrary Python objects or global state, import external packages, perform I/O or visualization, and use hard-coded or dynamic behavior.

+Such code is intentionally outside the common execution architecture and is not expected to compile with Numba unchanged.
+Advancing the method to Numba-CPU requires porting it back to the packed runtime representation and compiler-compatible interfaces.

 Before Numba Acceleration
 -------------------------